DanielMartensson/OpenSourceLogger-Web/ReadMe.md

 * Circuit protection for high voltage
 * Spring Security Login
 * MySQL database
+* USB Camera view (Does not work with Raspberry Pi)
 * Plotting functionality
 * Gmail alarm functionality
 * CSV generation of measurements
+* Connect with RX and TX from Raspberry Pi pins

 The board will communicate with the TX & RX UART pins.